-We highly encourage our users to use a third party email service provider because:
+We highly encourage our users to use a third-party email service provider.
+Why?

-- Avoid being labeled “spam” or blocked completely (quite common)
+- You newsletters will avoid being labeled “spam” and/or blocked completely (quite common)

-- Avoid headaches in setting your in house mail server
+- You will avoid headaches in setting up your in-house mail server

 - Email providers will ask you 3 things before you can send with them.
 These tasks take time.

 - Your server speed.
 Don’t count on sending all your newsletters in a single batch, even if your email service provider allows it.
 We recommend 100 emails per batch, just to be safe.
 Read more about sending frequency.

 2. We Don’t Recommend Using Your Own SMTP

 What is SMTP?
 It’s okay if you don’t understand.
 You should start by reading the Wikipedia article.

 You don’t want to pay for a professional SMTP service, but you still want to use SMTP?
 We don’t recommend it.
 The limit of emails sent per hour or day is determined by your host.
 It can be quite limited.

 But I’m on a dedicated server!